40/3 As A Mixed Number

 Step 3: Write the mixed number.

-This means that 40/3 represents 13 whole units and 1/3 of another unit.
+What this tells us is 40/3 represents 13 whole units and 1/3 of another unit.

 Visualizing 40/3 as a Mixed Number

 Imagine you have 40 identical objects, and you want to group them into sets of 3.
 You'll be able to create 13 complete sets of 3, with 1 object left over.
-This leftover object represents the 1/3 in the mixed number 13 1/3.
+Also, this leftover object represents the 1/3 in the mixed number 13 1/3.
 This visual representation helps solidify the understanding of the conversion process.

 The Mathematical Principle Behind the Conversion